 - Founded In: 2016

-- Investors Include: Social Impact Capital, Y Combinator, Northwestern Mutual Future Ventures, Bryan Mahoney
+- Investors Include: Social Impact Capital, Y Combinator, Northwestern Mutual Future Ventures, Index Ventures

 Support groups are some of the most powerful resources and tools to help people in a mental health crisis.
 With support groups, people are able to experience the help of others and also express themselves.
-MentalHappy offers support groups for as little as $10 a month, which cover a wide range of topics and mental health issues.
+MentalHappy offers expert-led support groups that cover a wide range of topics and mental health issues.
 Screenshots are disabled, and people can participate anonymously on MentalHappy, so it’s easy for a person to keep their anonymity if desired.

 - Location: Ann Arbor, Michigan